 Last but not least, you can Conduct A Split Test On Your Sales Video as well.
 If you are using a Sales Video in your Sales Page, it's really crucial that it's done correctly; as it will be doing most of the selling for you.

+The Main Elements You Must Test In Your Sales Video Is The Beginning And The Ending of it.

 The Beginning Of The Video, Is The First Impression You Are Going To Present To Your Visitors.
 As you already know, First Impressions Can Make Or Break A Product Launch.